 In addition to test images, the CFReDS site

 contains resources to aid in

-form of interesting data files, useful software tools and procedures
+in the form of interesting data files, useful software tools and

-This web site is under development and may change or be reorganized at
+NOTE: This web site is under development and may change or be

 There are several uses envisioned for the data

 sets, but we also expect that there will be unforeseen

 applications.
 The four most obvious applications are testing

 forensic tools, establishing that lab equipment is functioning